ShorelineCrypto/cheetahcoin/doc/build-windows.md

 WINDOWS BUILD NOTES
 ====================

-Some notes on how to build Cheetahcoin Core for Windows.
+Below are some notes on how to build Nengcoin Core for Windows.

 Most developers use cross-compilation from Ubuntu to build executables for Windows.
 This is also used to build the release binaries.

-Building on Windows itself is possible (for example using msys / mingw-w64), but no one documented the steps to do this.
-If you are doing this, please contribute them.
+While there are potentially a number of ways to build on Windows (for example using msys / mingw-w64), using x86_64 Ubuntu18.04 standalone or in docker container is the most straightforward.
+If you are on windows 10 machine, WSL2 [Windows Subsystem for Linux](https://msdn.microsoft.com/commandline/wsl/about) on Ubuntu 18.04 os should also work.

+In a working x64 Ubuntu 18.04, you can follow the instructions below, starting with the "Cross-compilation" section.
+Compiling the 64-bit version is recommended but it is possible to compile the 32-bit version.

 Cross-compilation
 -------------------